irschad/12cUpgrade/README.md

-# 12cUpgrade
+# CIRCLECI
-For CI/CD setup for Fusion 12c Upgrade project
+For CI/CD setup using CircleCI